BassantAbdelaziz/BankApi/README.md

 # BankApi #

-BankApi enables to create/open new account for existing customer, and get all customer infromation about his accounts and transaction.
+BankApi enables to create/open new account for existing customer, and get all customer infromation about his accounts and transactions.
 Main parts that **BankApi** take care of are:

 - **Account:** Represents the account of the customer.